Ceviche de Atun Milpero

 Advertising

-Perhaps the biggest thing we’ve noticed across the city is an explosion of hyper-focused eateries doing the niche thing they do with panache and passion, whether it’s decadent handmade pasta or carefully curated omakase or authentically rich birria.
+Slowly but surely, the Mile High City is shedding its green-chile-and-craft-beer rep in favor of evolving, elevated tastes and adventurous ideas from culinary visionaries not afraid to see what sticks.
+To wit, a rise in chefs’ counters and tasting menus has customers frantically queuing for coveted reservations, and we’re still noticing an explosion of hyper-focused eateries doing the niche thing they do with panache, whether it’s decadent handmade pasta or carefully curated omakase or authentically rich birria.
 That said, we can’t ignore the city’s culinary depth anchored by our tried-and-true grande dames and food hall all-stars, which continue to pour lifeblood into our dining scene.
-We are, after all, a city where old and new thrive side-by-side, where white tablecloths and puffer jackets go hand-and-hand, and where chefs’ counters and counter service dole out equally tasty dishes.
+We are, after all, a city where old and new thrive side-by-side, where white tablecloths and puffer jackets go hand-in-hand, and where chefs’ counters and counter service dole out equally tasty dishes.

 RECOMMENDED: